 - The research on domestic violence

-Richard is a retired police lieutenant.
-He has a graduate degree in liberal arts from Harvard University and another in criminal justice from Anna Maria College.
-He is a member of the International Honor Society of Historians and the American Society of Criminology and an adjunct instructor for Quincy College at Plymouth, MA.
+Richard is a retired police lieutenant with a graduate degree in liberal arts from Harvard University and another in criminal justice from Anna Maria College.
+He is a member of the International Honor Society of Historians and the American Society of Criminology, and he is an adjunct instructor for Quincy College at Plymouth, MA.